zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 4. Develop your regexes, add them in the ```$regexDetectionTerms``` array in [this code block](https://github.com/danielbohannon/Invoke-DOSfuscation/blob/master/Invoke-DOSfuscationTestHarness.psm1#L293-L296) like that:
 ![example1](https://i.ibb.co/Px4DqKk/image.png)

-5. Rerun the ```Invoke-DosTestHarness``` and repeat the process until all of the obfuscation function's examples are covered 1 or more times, like this for exmaple:
+5. Rerun the ```Invoke-DosTestHarness```, check the undetected commands and repeat the process until all of the obfuscation function's examples are covered 1 or even more times, like this for example:
 ![Example3]()

 6. Comment on the Issue with a specific Task you've solved and include your regexes.
 After we all assure that the suggested solution is correct, create a Sigma rule and a pull request to the OSCD's Branch of the [Sigma Repository](https://github.com/Neo23x0/sigma/).